aimhigherweb/iec_website/content/what-we-do/soft-contact-lenses.md

 #### How do I know if soft contact lenses are right for me?

-Soft lenses are perfect for people with a range of refractive conditions who like the convenience of a disposable lens.
-A list of advantages and disadvantages of soft disposable lenses can be found [here](/what-we-do/contact-lenses).
-If you are interested in knowing what is involved in owning soft lenses, take a look at [this page](/patient-resources/care-of-soft-disposable-contact-lenses) on caring for soft lenses, and [this page](/patient-resources/tips-for-long-term-success-with-your-soft-disposable-contact-lenses) on long-term success with soft lenses.

 #### What are the alternatives to soft lenses?